nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format 2: `find [t/TAG]`

 > * The search is case insensitive. e.g `assignment` will match `AssIGNmEnt`
-> * The order of the keywords does not matter. e.g. `do assignment Bo` will match `assignment to do`
+> * The order of the keywords does not matter. e.g. `do assignment to` will match `assignment to do`
 > * Only full words will be matched e.g. `assign` will not match `assignment`
 > * Persons matching at least one keyword will be returned (i.e. `OR` search).
     e.g. `assignemnt` will match `do algorightm assignment`